 It goes to show the difference between the real world and that of the keyboard warriors.

 Calling Jim’s article “racist” is as unintelligent as it comes.
 How can an article that has a go at the Irish Taoiseach be racist?
 How can having a go at Ireland’s dingy bars and puppy farms be racist?
 Calling Rathkeale “a small Irish town swollen by the proceeds of crime” is racist too?
 (Perhaps someone should have a word with the leftie Independent about that who used those very words about that town in February last year well before Jim’s article was published?)

 Some have complained that “hurdy-gurdy” is racist!
 The less ignorant know full well that the hurdy-gurdy is a stringed instrument that produces sound by a hand crank-turned, rosined wheel rubbing against the strings.
 It can sound like the worst of mother in laws (or father in laws for that matter).

-Many have called Country Squire Magazine racist.
+Yet in recent days many have called Country Squire Magazine “racist”.

 Read the magazine.